ahowe42/MultRegression/README.md

 There are four driver scripts which control everything.

 ## MultRegAllSub_DRV
-Perform all subsets analysis for multiple regression, and compute various information criteria scores.
-If you tell it to use simulated data, this can run multiple simulations, and determine how often each criterion selected the "true" model.
+Perform all subsets analysis for multiple regression (subset X only), and compute various information criteria scores.
+If you tell this to use simulated data, this can run multiple simulations, and determine how often each criterion selected the "true" model.

 ## MultVarRegAllSub_DRV
 Same as above, but for multivariate regression.
 Only the regressors are subset.